UBC-MDS/DSCI532_Davy_Reza/Milestone3_Writeup.md

 -   We've added help text to the panel and divided it with lines to help the user how to use the app.

--   We've made minor design change (like ticks) per feedback.

--   We've added functions and lots of comments to the code

--The most important feature we achieved is the prediction function using linear regression.
+-The most important feature we added is the prediction section that uses linear regression.
 The user should enter a year after 2015 and then click "Add" button.
 If the user enters a a year before 2015 or something which is not a number, the app will show an error message.

 <img src ="img/pic16.png">